 My favorite topping combinations are:

-The nutrition panel below includes the four basic ingredients only.
+The nutrition panel below includes only the four basic ingredients of this no oats oatmeal.

 It doesn’t include any toppings because we make different choices that impact the net carbs differently.